 - 2. Connect the other end of the cable to a similar network port.
-For example, connect a 100Base-T port to a 100Base-T port to a 1000Base-T port. - 3.
+For example, connect a 100Base-T port to a 100Base-T port, or a 1000Base-T port to a 1000Base-T port. - 3.
 In ROS, navigate to Ethernet Ports " Configure/View Cable Diagnostics Parameters.
 The Cable Diagnostics Parameters table appears.